MAS-Attention: Memory-Aware Stream Processing for Attention Acceleration on Resource-Constrained Edge Devices: Conclusion Future Work

 We establish a comprehensive search space for tiling parameters across the memory hierarchy of the targeted hardware, focusing on dimensions such as batch size ($B$), number of attention heads ($H$), query sequence length ($N_Q$), and key/value sequence lengths ($N_{K,V}$).
 The search for optimal tiling parameters is influenced by three key factors: the detailed workload of attention mechanism, the specific scheduling of MAS-Attention, and the input size.
 These parameters are defined at each memory level to ensure efficient off-chip and on-chip memory operations while considering the interaction between computation and memory usage.
 This approach aims to identify optimal or near-optimal tiling configurations that maintain computational efficiency throughout the stream processing of MAS-Attention.
 To effectively navigate this search space, we use Genetic Algorithms and Monte Carlo Tree Search (MCTS) for the simulated edge device, and Grid Search for the edge device with a DaVinci DNN Accelerator.

-The Genetic Algorithm evolves a population of tiling configurations through selection, crossover, and mutation, iteratively refining the configurations to optimize execution cycles and power consumption.
-MCTS, on the other hand, builds a search tree where each node represents a potential tiling configuration, balancing exploration of new configurations with exploitation of high-performing ones to converge toward optimal or near-optimal solutions.
+{We use MCTS to optimize tiling factors.
+At each step, MCTS selects a loop and assigns a tiling factor based on the number of iterations the loop will execute, updating constraints and passing them to the next untiled loop.
+Once all tiling factors are determined, a complete fusion mapping is produced as an analysis tree where each node corresponds to a tile, which is then evaluated.
+The results of each evaluation are fed back to MCTS to update the upper confidence bounds (UCB), guiding subsequent searches.
+Genetic algorithm (GA) then aims to find optimal compute ordering in the analysis tree based on the found tiling factors, refining performance across different analysis trees.
+GA generates a population of analysis trees, applies crossover and mutation, and evaluates each tree using the tiling factors.
+Through repeated iterations, the best analysis tree is selected as the optimal fusion dataflow.}

 On the DaVinci DNN Accelerator, Grid Search systematically evaluates all possible configurations, leveraging its compatibility with the hardware's structured memory model.
 These algorithms iteratively assess various tiling configurations, simulating different tile shapes and sizes to determine those that optimize execution cycles and minimize power consumption.

 After retrieving the optimal tiling parameters from the search, Algorithm \autoref{alg:produce_C_i} performs the tiled MatMul computation of $C_i$, using sub-matrices $Q_i$ and finer-grained sub-tiles of $K$.
 The algorithm reads blocks of $Q_i$ and sub-blocks of $K$ from DRAM to on-chip memory, where the MatMul operation $Q_i K^T$ is executed to generate $C_i$.
 The resulting $C_i$ is retained on-chip for subsequent operations.